The dog treats that dog walkers use and recommend

 In this case, it might actually be better to give a treat that is smelly, meat based (for nutrition) and very rewarding that takes a little longer to eat.

-The best thing about the meatball range is that they are 80% plus meat instead of the 30% of meat you get in most dog food or less in other treats.
+The best thing about the meatball range is that they are 45% meat (in 2021) instead of the 20-30% of meat you get in most dog food or less in other treats.
 That way your clients will know you really care for their dogs!